Cape Verde: Music

-The Cape Verdean people are known for their musicality, well expressed by popular manifestations such as the Carnival of Mindelo.
-Cape Verde music incorporates "African, Portuguese and Brazilian influences."
-Cape Verde's quintessential national music is the morna, a melancholy and lyrical song form typically sung in Cape Verdean Creole.
+The Cape Verdean people are known for their musicality, well expressed by popular manifestations such as the Carnaval of Mindelo.
+Cape Verdean music incorporates "African, Portuguese and Brazilian influences."
+The national music is the morna, a melancholy and lyrical song form typically sung in Cape Verdean Creole.
 The most popular music genre after morna is the coladeira, followed by funaná and batuque music.
-Cesária Évora was the best-known Cape Verdean singer in the world, known as the "barefoot diva," because she liked to perform barefooted on stage.
+Cesária Évora was the best-known Cape Verdean singer in the world, known as the "barefoot diva", because she liked to perform barefooted on stage.
 She was also referred to as "The Queen of Morna" as opposed to her uncle Bana, who was referred to as "King of Morna".
-The international success of Cesária Évora has made other Cape Verdean artists, or descendants of Cape Verdeans born in Portugal, gain more space in the music market.
-Examples of this are singers Sara Tavares, Lura and Mayra Andrade.
+The Cape Verdean diaspora experience is reflected in many artistic and cultural expressions, such as Évora's song Sodade.
+Other singers include Sara Tavares, Lura and Mayra Andrade.

 Another great exponent of traditional music from Cape Verde was Antonio Vicente Lopes, better known as Travadinha, and Ildo Lobo, who died in 2004.
 The House of Culture in the center of the city of Praia is called Ildo Lobo House of Culture, in his honour.

-There are also well-known artists born to Cape Verdean parents who excelled themselves in the international music scene.
-Amongst these artists are jazz pianist Horace Silver, Duke Ellington's saxophonist Paul Gonsalves, Teófilo Chantre, Paul Pena, the Tavares brothers and singer Lura.

 Dance

-Dance forms include the soft dance morna, the coladeira, the Cape Verdean version of the zouk from Guadeloupe called Cabo love, the funaná (a sensual African dance), the batuque dance, and the Cabo Zouk.
+Traditional dance is a mix of West and Central African influences.
+The most popular dance style is called funaná which originated on Santiago and is danced solo or in pairs with fast hip movements and a lively rhythm.
+Another popular dance style is “Coladeira” which is a slower dance style that originated on Sao Vicente.
+Batuque originated on Santiago and involves a lot of hip movement and percussion.
+Zouk and Kizomba are newer popular dance styles that originated in other countries.